Enterprise-Group-Ltd/aws-services-tagable-resources/README.md

 This shell script reports all tagable resources/services/objects for all AWS services in all AWS regions.

-This utility produces snapshots that:
+This utility produces reports that:

 * Answer the question: "What tagable resources/services/objects do we have in this AWS account?"
 * Create an audit trail of AWS tagable resources/services/objects count by region